customerio/customerio-reactnative/README.md

 This older path cannot acknowledge whether JavaScript handled the URL, so the SDK cannot safely fall back after it publishes a `Linking` event.
 Prefer `setDeepLinkHandler` for new UIScene integrations.
 Older React Native versions and AppDelegate-only hosts keep their existing deep-link integration.

 Expo apps keep the `Linking` path.
-Register the app's `Linking` listener, then call `CustomerIO.setDeepLinkRoutingReady()` after the router is ready.
-The Expo plugin configures its native scene lifecycle automatically, and Expo app code does not call either native configuration method or `CustomerIO.initialize`.
+With config-plugin auto-initialization, register the app's `Linking` listener, then call `CustomerIO.setDeepLinkRoutingReady()` after the router is ready.
+The Expo plugin configures its native scene lifecycle automatically, so Expo app code does not call a native configuration method.
+Apps using JavaScript initialization register the router before `CustomerIO.initialize`; initialization marks Linking ready automatically.

 This integration applies after the host has adopted React Native's UIScene lifecycle; the plugin does not replace React Native's root application lifecycle.